 This does take time, but with continuous momentum you will get there.
 As a result, we recommend that every month or ideally every week, you put a note in your diary to review your website performance.
 If someone else is doing all the work on the list, ask to see the results of that investment, get a regular monthly report and plan how to make improvements.

 In the current climate, the website is your window to the world.
 People will be visiting your website in higher numbers now.
 Or they should be doing so.
-They wil be visiting somebody in higher numbers.
+They will be visiting somebody in higher numbers.
 But if the website is not working smoothly, they will go elsewhere.
 The website reflects on you as a business.
 Does it look professional?
 Is it fast?
 Is the design good?
 Is it easy to navigate and get answers to logical questions.
 Does your website look like it is up to your own personal standards?
 Does it generate enquiries?